patatetom/isohybrid-bios-uefi/README.md

 > *Universal Disk Format (UDF) is a profile of the specification known as ISO/IEC 13346 and ECMA-167 and is an open vendor-neutral file system for computer data storage for a broad range of media.
 In practice, it has been most widely used for DVDs and newer optical disc formats, supplanting ISO 9660.* [»](https://en.wikipedia.org/wiki/Universal_Disk_Format)

+> *The El Torito Bootable CD Specification is an extension to the ISO 9660 CD-ROM specification.
+It is designed to allow a computer to boot from a CD-ROM.* [»](https://en.wikipedia.org/wiki/El_Torito_(CD-ROM_standard))

 > *The ISO hybrid feature enhances ISO 9660 file system by a Master Boot Record (MBR) for booting via BIOS from disk storage devices like USB flash drives.* [»](http://www.syslinux.org/wiki/index.php?title=Isohybrid)